jonskiv/VEXTREME-VXCOOP/docs/VX-COOP/Calibration_Rig_Manual.md

 file's contract), see the [reference guide](VX-COOP_Reference_Guide.md), Section 8.

-> **Nota bene.** As with the rest of this documentation set, the
+> **Nota bene.** This reference application is a demo only.
+The process
-> descriptions below are derived from reading the rig's own source, not
+> seeks to collect data measures and apply corrective actions in the draw
-> from a separate design document — see the reference guide's own *nota
+> routines.
+The corrective measure are only illustrative and not complete
-> bene* in Section 0.
+>  — see the reference guide's own *nota bene* in Section 0.

 ---